gdsbook/book/notebooks/02_geospatial_computational_environment.md

 Computational notebooks (or notebooks, from now on) are spreading their reach into industry practices, being used, for example, in reports.
-Although, they were designed within a broader scope of application, computational notebooks have several advantages for Geographic Data Science work {cite}`boeingAB2020`.
+Although, they were designed within a broader scope of application, computational notebooks have several advantages for geographic data science work {cite}`boeingAB2020`.

 All implementations of notebooks share a series of core features.
 First, a notebook comprises a single file that stores narrative text,